Observation-Time-Induced Crossover from Fluctuating Diffusivity: Model

-{\em Model.}---In the Langevin equation with fluctuating diffusivity, the diffusion coefficient $D(t)$ is a stochastic process that varies in time, reflecting temporal heterogeneity in the medium.
-The particle position $x(t)$ then evolves according to the stochastic differential equation:
+In the Langevin equation with fluctuating diffusivity, the diffusion coefficient $D(t)$ is treated as a stochastic process that varies in time, reflecting temporal heterogeneity in the medium or slow internal degrees of freedom of the particle.
+The particle position $x(t)$ then evolves according to

 where $\xi(t)$ is a Gaussian white noise satisfying